 Substantive editing $80

-Heavy editing, also known as structural editing, ensures consistency in style, logic, flow, and voice, and may involve rewriting or restructuring your manuscript.
-If you think of your draft as “very rough,” this is the sort of editing you need, and it’s the sort of editing challenge I particularly enjoy.
+Substantive editing, also known as line editing, ensures line-by-line consistency in content, language, and style, and it may involve some limited rewriting or restructuring.
+If you think of your draft as “rough,” this may be the sort of editing you need.

-This most commonly requested type of editing includes checking that your copy is complete and working through the text, correcting any errors in spelling, punctuation, and grammar, and resolving inconsistencies and problems (such as using excessive passive voice) that may weaken your message.
-I will help you eliminate jargon and smooth your language while honoring your distinct style.
+Copyediting includes checking that a manuscript or other copy is complete, correcting any errors in spelling, punctuation, and grammar, and resolving inconsistencies and problems (such as using excessive passive voice) that may weaken the message.
+The goal here is to ensure accuracy and consistency while honoring the author’s voice..

 After your edited manuscript has been laid out by a professional designer, the page proofs need to be proofread using similar markup tools to Word.
 Sometimes residual errors exist, or new errors are introduced during design.
 As proofreader I carefully review each page and check page numbers, headers, spacing, and line breaks, and am alert for typesetting issues such as missing italics and odd font sizes.